Regulatory Fraud - A Calculated Deception Against the People of the Commonwealth

 With all of the prior arguments set aside, the fact remains that the regulations are in place and the industry is expected to follow them.
 What industry will be the next victim of an agency out of control?

 Massachusetts Chapter 66, Section 10 requires that a government agency respond within ten days.
 The Attorney General took more than four months to respond to the April, 2000 letter.
-Alas, the government agency responsible for punishing abuses of the Freedom of Information act is – you guessed it - The Attorney General.
+Alas, the government agency responsible for punishing abuses of the Freedom of Information act is

 The statute allows a government agency to charge "reasonable costs" for preparation of the material.